LiveHelperChat/doc/docs/bot/rasa-integration.md

 Now just save.

-## Configuration bot in Live Helper Chat
+## Bot configuration in Live Helper Chat

 For bot configuration we only need three triggers